Is your school looking for a high-energy author visit? Something that covers writing, drawing, storytelling, and social studies? Invite Nathan Hale!

 I bring my own cords and dongles.

 If your tech people want details: I draw on an iPad, and I can connect through both VGA and HDMI setups.
 (Again, I bring the connecting cords for this—don’t sweat it.)
-I do not need sound for display.
+I don’t need sound.

 If your space is large, a microphone is appreciated.
 It doesn’t have to be wireless (I don’t move around).